The main recognition and measurement standards used by the Company in the preparation of its financial statements are the following:

 The items grouped under plant and equipment include IT equipment and other fixed assets adjacent to that equipment, as they form an inseparable part of the project and so have the same useful lives as the main items of plant and equipment.

 The Company depreciates property, plant and equipment on a straight-line basis over the estimated useful lives of the assets as follows:

 Whenever there is evidence of impairment, intangible assets and property, plant and equipment are tested to determine whether there are any losses that reduce the assets’ recoverable value to below their carrying amount.

-The recoverable amount is the greater of fair value less selling costs and the asset's value in use.
-If an impairment loss has to be recognised, the carrying amount of the asset is reduced to the greater of fair value less costs to sell, value in use and zero.
+The recoverable amount is the greater of fair value fewer selling costs and the asset's value in use.
+If an impairment loss must be recognised, the carrying amount of the asset is reduced to the greater of fair value less costs to sell, value in use and zero.

 Where an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised in prior years.
 Any reversal of an impairment loss is recognised as income.

 Those leases where it can be deduced from the terms of the lease that substantially all the risks and rewards of ownership of the leased asset are transferred to the lessee are classified as finance leases.
 All other leases are classified as operating leases.

 Operating lease expenses are charged against income in the year in which they accrue.